 Sam & Max: The Devil's Playhouse has impressive graphics for the most part, but there's one little scene in Episode 1 where Sybil's box of belongings fall down into the sewer, and as Sam and Max look down the hole, the view below isn't even rendered in 3D, it's a pre-rendered 2D image.

-Playing a PC game with a screwy graphics card can count as this.
+Playing a PC game with a screwy graphics card can count towards this.

 Also, in cutscenes, the mouth movements hardly match the characters' words, and some characters might close their mouths before they're even through talking.